MickL/ts-image-processor/README.md

 This library provides basic image processing functions for use in TypeScript or Angular projects.

-Available functions:
+Available processing functions:
+- applyExifOrientation
 - resize
 - sharpen
-- resizeAndSharpen
 - rotate
 - mirror
+- noop
+- output

-_I recommend to always use `resizeAndSharpen` instead of `resize` - that's what Photoshop does, too ;)_
+_For best results I recommend to always use `sharpen` after `resize` - that's what Photoshop does, too ;)_

-Advantages:
+Available File/HTMLImageElement utility functions:
+- fileToBase64
+- fileToArrayBuffer
+- base64ToImgElement
+- base64ToArrayBuffer

+## Advantages
 - Smooth resizing of images in multiple resize-steps
 - Prevents error on iOS `Total canvas memory use exceeds the maximum limit`  by using only one canvas for everything
 - Tree shakable - if you use a bundler like Webpack it will not include unused functions in your project